MScottBlake/Presentations/PSU MacAdmins 2018/README.md

-# MacAdmins Conference 2018 ad Penn State
+# MacAdmins Conference 2018 at Penn State

 ## Improve Your Printer Deployments